Crude Oil prices to trade lower: Angel Commodities

-According to Angel Commodities, expect oil prices to trade lower today continuing its weakness from the previous trading session while profit booking at higher levels will further exert downside pressure.
+According to Angel Commodities, expect oil prices to trade lower today on profit booking at higher levels, besides, the rise in product inventories is also a cause of concern.

 Angel Commodities' report on Crude Oil